Nature Play in Children’s Lives at West Ridge Nature Preserve

 The Nature Play Area project will enhance our current play area from a mulched space with fallen twigs and small logs to a dynamic area where children can dig pits, build teepees and forts, climb fallen trees, roll down a hill, walk through tall grass, balance on logs, play in a mud kitchen, perform to an audience sitting on boulders on the side of a hill and so much more!
 Families, school groups and youth groups will use this space for years to come.

 The Chicago Park District approved our plan.
-Now we must raise the funds to move forward: Just $25 will purchase a set of metal child-sized tools for our digging area, $75 will provide plantings tall enough to create a path where kids can play hide and seek, and $100 will help fund the materials for our community volunteers to construct one durable storage bench or part of a simple “mud kitchen.”
-Gifts of any amount will go toward our biggest projects - including $20,000 in labor and construction of a hill and tunnel that will double as seating for a kid's stage area, and transport and installation of fallen tree trunks for climbing and stacking.
+Now we must raise the funds to move forward: Just $25 will purchase a set of metal child-sized tools for our digging area, $75 will provide plantings tall enough to create a path where kids can play hide and seek, and $200 will help fund the materials for our community volunteers to construct a simple play stage.
+Gifts of any amount will go toward our biggest projects - including $14,000 in labor and construction of a hill and tunnel that will double as seating for a kid's stage area, and transport and installation of fallen tree trunks for climbing and stacking.
 We also welcome material donations of recycled wood and metal kitchen implements to stock the mud kitchen and make musical instruments to hang from trees.
 Donations of any size are so much appreciated!

 As children explore and interact in the West Ridge Nature Preserve’s Nature Play Area, they will also improve their cognitive, creative, social and physical skills.
 In the process, we hope they’ll also fall in love with nature and become future stewards of the environment.